SafanaJiffry/webRTC/README.md

- Real-Time Video Conferencing Application with WebRTC
+REAL-TIME VIDEO CONFERENCING APPLICATION WITH WEBRTC
 WebRTC Video Chat with Messaging

 This project is a WebRTC-based video chat application that allows users to connect in real-time using video and audio.
 It also includes text messaging functionality in a shared room environment.